 "Any message that is not related to the liberation of the poor in a society is not Christ's message.
 Any theology that is indifferent to the theme of liberation is not Christian theology."

 Combining the visions of Malcolm X and Martin Luther King, Jr., Cone offered a fundamental reappraisal of Christianity from the perspective of the oppressed black community in North America.
 Fifty years later, in the era of Black Lives Matter, his work remains as timely and powerful as ever.

-James H. Cone, who died in 2018, was the Bill and Judith Moyers Distinguished Professor of Systematic Theology at Union Theological Seminary, NYC.
-His many books included God of the Oppressed, Martin & Malcolm & America, and The Cross and the Lynching Tree, which received the 2018 Grawemeyer Award in Religion.
-Prior to his death he was elected to the American Academy of Arts and Sciences.
+James H. Cone (1938-2018) was the Bill and Judith Moyers Distinguished Professor of Systematic Theology at Union Theological Seminary.
+His many books include God of the Oppressed, Martin & Malcolm & America, and The Cross and the Lynching Tree, which received the 2018 Grawemeyer Award in Religion.